Introduction to the Internet: Architecture and Protocols

 By Peyrin Kao, based on lectures by Sylvia Ratnasamy, Rob Shakir, and others.

-These are the course notes for CS 168: Computer Security at UC Berkeley.
+These are the course notes for CS 168: Introduction to the Internet at UC Berkeley.

 Here is the official course description: